0411kevin/framework/README.md

 # framework
-it's a framework for clone
+it's a framework for clone!

+Creating a new branch is quick.
+Hi kevin